Content updated May 30, 2018

 A good illustration for the confusion of how Part II and Part III do not relate side-by-side is the IRS guidance concerning how employees terminated with a month are handled in Part II.

-In the Tax Year 2015 instructions for Form 1095-C, under the Line 14 code of 2B (not a full-time employee), the IRS says: “Enter code 2B also if the employee is a full-time employee for the month and whose offer of coverage (or coverage if the employee was enrolled) ended before the last day of the month solely because the employee terminated employment during the month (so that the offer of coverage or coverage would have continued if the employee had not terminated employment during the month).”
+In the 2017 instructions for Form 1095-C, under the Line 16 code of 2B (not a full-time employee), the IRS says: “Enter code 2B also if the employee is a full-time employee for the month and whose offer of coverage (or coverage if the employee was enrolled) ended before the last day of the month solely because the employee terminated employment during the month (so that the offer of coverage or coverage would have continued if the employee had not terminated employment during the month).”

-So if the employee terminated coverage on June 29, then Line 14 would be 1H and Line 16 would be 2B.
-However, if that employee was covered for any day of the month they were terminated in, that month would have a check box indicating that they had coverage in Part III.
+So if the employee terminated coverage on June 29, then Line 14 would be 1H and Line 16 would be 2B in Part II.
+In contrast, if that employee was covered for any day of the month they were terminated in, that month would have a check box, indicating that they had coverage, in Part III.

 This also extends to other areas.